BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ## Service Delivery

-Teams can create a custom resource in order to create a EDB Postgres database in the same way they typically create other Openshift objects.
+Teams can create a custom resource in order to create a EDB Postgres database in the same way they typically create other OpenShift objects.
 Please see the [Operator Documentation](https://docs.enterprisedb.io/cloud-native-postgresql) for more details on how to use the operator.

 ### Change Management